supertorpe/agentstrator/README.md

 # Agentstrator

-Agentstrator runs [OpenCode](https://opencode.ai) as a **sidecar container**, capable of attaching to and controlling pre-existing development containers without modifying them.
+Agentstrator runs [OpenCode](https://opencode.ai) as a **sidecar container**, capable of attaching to and controlling pre-existing development containers without needing to modify their images to add AI agents, skills, commands, or packages.
 It also works standalone, running OpenCode directly without attaching to any dev container — for working on local projects, orchestrating workflows, or using agent packages independently.
 No need to install OpenCode, SDKs, or agent packages inside your project images — the agent lives alongside them, not inside them.

 ## How it works